 Prescribing hearing aids is an individualized process that includes testing to find the hearing instrument that will work best for you or your loved one.
 In addition to hearing loss levels, considerations include lifestyle, appearance and budget.

-For a customized hearing solution, come to Jefferson Surgical Clinic for audiogram hearing evaluations, diagnostic testing, treatment of hearing disorders and selection of the best hearing aid and listening devices for your situation.
+For a customized hearing solution, come to Jefferson Surgical Clinic for audiogram hearing evaluations, diagnostic testing, treatment of hearing disorders and selection of the best hearing aid and listening devices.

 Contact our Roanoke, Virginia office for comprehensive audiology services.
 Call (540) 283-6000 to make an appointment.